pliduino/gd-gen/README.md

 ## 🚀 Getting Started

 1. **Install**
-   Clone this repository or add it as a submodule to your Godot C++ project.
+   Clone this repository to your project folder, it has scons so just compile as normal with "scons".

    ```bash
    git clone https://github.com/yourname/gd-gen.git